This page is sponsored by:

 Guy WilliamsGuy WilliamsGuy Williams

-Lobby photos from Captain Sindbad.
-Shot in Germany early in 1963, this film borrows heavily from Williams' Zorro persona.
+Williams as the title character in Captain Sindbad.
+Shot in Germany in early 1963, this film borrows heavily from Williams' Zorro persona.
 To avoid rights issues, producers added a "D" to the title, but the film follows the conventions of a Sinbad tale

 Lost in Space (1965-1968 CBS TV Series)